Vital Wheat Gluten - The Other Meat SubstituteBy Mary Curtis

 Flatten the gluten into a slab about a half-inch thick.
 You can use your hands for this or with the flat side of a knife or use a spatula.
 I advise against using a rolling pin because the dough is very sticky but if you use a rolling pin, just touch the dough lightly.

 NOTE: The shape we will be using in this recipe will resemble chunks of meat after they are prepared.
-This shape is easiest to do but as you get more experience, you can develop your own shapes.
+As you get more experience, you can develop your own shapes, but these chunky shapes are by far the easiest with which to start.